 As Concern’s Senior Adviser on Food & Nutrition Security Regine Kopplow notes, many families experiencing a food shortage will stretch their budgets by going for cheaper foods that are often low in nutritional value.
 Kopplow says that “we see this now due to COVID, that people do this nearly as often as reducing the number of meals.”

-According to a Concern survey of families in Bangladesh, the DRC, Haiti, Kenya, and Malawi, 63.7% of respondents said they have resorted to eating lower quality food since incomes and food systems were interrupted by the pandemic.
+According to a Concern survey of families in Bangladesh, Democratic Republic of Congo, Haiti, Kenya, and Malawi, conducted within the first few months of the pandemic, 63.7% of respondents said they have resorted to eating lower quality food since incomes and food systems were interrupted by the pandemic.
 (68.8% reported eating less food.)
 This is especially true in more urban areas where fewer families are relying on agriculture for their livelihoods and food.

 This coping mechanism “is fine for a short period,” Kopplow adds.
 “But it will have longer-term impact as people, especially those that are nutritionally most vulnerable such as young children and pregnant and lactating women, might develop micronutrient deficiencies over time.”